-Among some orders of Sufis, in occasions like thanksgiving, they follow an old tradition of playing music and dancing.
+Among some orders of Sufis, on occasions like Thanksgiving, they follow an old tradition of playing music and dancing.
 Sama’ is a spiritual means to persuade Sufis to dance, which is mixed with spiritual rejoicing.

 The Influence of Mysticism on Human Life

-Mysticism and Sufism have influenced the societies they have grown in.
-True Sufism have put positive impacts on the others resulting in great changes like: producing balance in religions, respecting humanity, teaching uprightness and liberalism, purifying heart, associating with people, tending to cooperation and devotion, leading people toward the truth, introspecting, teaching love and kindness, ignoring the gravity of death, believing in the importance of human beings, helping religion to flourish, helping the richness of literature and so on.
+Mysticism and Sufism in Iran have influenced the societies they have grown in, just like anywhere else in the world.
+True Sufism have put positive impacts on others resulting in great changes like producing balance in religions, respecting humanity, teaching uprightness and liberalism, purifying the heart, associating with people, tending to cooperation and devotion, leading people toward the truth, introspecting, teaching love and kindness, ignoring the gravity of death, believing in the importance of human beings, helping religion to flourish, helping the richness of literature and so on.

-Therefore, Iran’s culture is abundantly indebted its richness to the mysticism and Sufism that is still deeply rooted in its present cultural condition.
-Knowing mysticism helps to examine the today’s society in Iran as well as other fields impacting people’s lives.
+Therefore, Iran’s culture is abundantly indebted its richness of mysticism and Sufism which is still deeply rooted in its present cultural condition.
+Knowing mysticism helps to examine today’s society in Iran as well as other fields impacting people’s lives.

 My name is Elham Zarrabian.
 I am interested in visiting ancient Sufi sites and talking to Sufi practitioners in Iran.
 Do you have any leads?